LinuxAtDuke/Intro-To-Docker/README.md

 The `-p` flag lets you map ports from the container to your host, allowing you to access that port in the container from the outside, as you would with any other Linux host.

-Example:
+*Example:*

 Let's run the "helloworld" container.

     docker run -it helloworld
     Hello, World

-In this example, attached to the container, and it ran the command specified in it's Dockerfile (/bin/echo Hello, world).
+In this example we attached to the container, and it ran the command specified in it's Dockerfile (/bin/echo Hello, World).

 Another important part of the `docker run` commmand is the command you tell the container to run.
 In the "helloworld" image, there is a command specified in the Dockerfile.
 However, we can override that command when we start the container.

-Example:
+*Example:*

     docker run -it helloworld /bin/echo Goodbye, world!
     Goodbye, world!

 In the example above, we ran the command "/bin/echo Goodbye, world!" instead of the command in the Dockerfile.
-If you specify a command, it **always** comes last, and after the image name.
+If you specify a command, it *always* comes last, and after the image name.

 <a name='lab3'></a>
-## Lab 3 - Running the FSM container
+## Lab 3: Running the FSM container

-In this lab, you're going to run the Full Screen Mario container you built in the last lab.
+In this lab, you're going to run a container from the Full Screen Mario image you built in the last lab.

 1. Examine your images, and note what you called the Full Screen Mario image.
 2. Run the Full Screen Mario image, with the following options: